alexa/ask-sdk-controls/doc/userGuide.md

 call `ControlHandler.handle()` to actually do the work.

 During the handle phase the input is passed down to the tail of the handling chain and work is performed as the stack unwinds back to the root.
-As the call-stack unwinds each control in the chain has the opportunity to observe the state changes in its subtree and make any further updates.
+As the call stack unwinds each control in the chain has the opportunity to observe the state changes in its subtree and make any further updates.
 In this way the work of actually handling an input starts low in the tree and works its way back up until the root control has the final opportunity to